 In light of these trends, Mr. Whitbrook’s article could be read as a call for the journalists to take artistic liberties in their interpretations – the death of the author as it were.
 While having one’s own interpretation of a work can make for an interesting conversation piece, I find that the concept has been misused by journalists to insert political messages into works that didn’t have it.
 Alternatively, works that did have overt political messages were often co-opted so they could only be about one specific narrative.

-To wit, when rapper Boots Riley made his directorial debut with Sorry to Bother You in 2018, a significant portion of the journalists assumed he was lambasting the presidential administration.
+To wit, when rapper Boots Riley made his directorial debut with Sorry to Bother You in 2018, a significant portion of the journalists assumed he was lambasting the Trump administration specifically.
 What those journalists conveniently ignored was that Mr. Riley had removed timely references from his film and set it in an alternate universe precisely to avoid dating it.
-The film attacked capitalism, but Mr. Riley’s ire wasn’t directed at a specific president.
-The reaction to the film strongly suggests that when journalists enjoy something, it’s only because it echoes their own sentiments back at them – even if they have to deliberately mishear the message to do so.
-Following the metaphorical death of the author, they can make up their own narrative unabated.
+While the Trump administration stands as a symbol of unchecked capitalism taken to its most disturbing conclusions, Mr. Riley’s ire ultimately wasn’t directed at a specific president.
+Consequently, the positive reaction to his film strongly suggests that when journalists enjoy something, it’s only because it echoes their own sentiments back at them – even if they have to deliberately mishear the message to do so.
+Adhering to the metaphorical death of the author, they can make up their own narrative unabated.
 However, as long as that pesky author is around on social media to foil these interpretations with their definitive answers, journalists are completely powerless.